Watch real Users. Understand Why User Struggle.

 Common Mistakes That Undermine Session Replay Programs

-Watching sessions without a specific question
+Watching sessions with a specific question

 The Problem